Basilica of St. Procopius

 Children´s Amusement Park

 The amusement and sports centre especially focused on families with children.
 The complex offers a wide range of attractions for adults and children with varying degrees of difficulty.
 Everything is designed to bring our guests the utmost comfort.
-There are a number of possibilities in the centre to spend free time, especially with children, and to gain strength and energy.
+In the centre there is a number of possibilities how to spend free time, especially with children, and to gain strength and energy.

 Birthplace of Army General Ludvik Svoboda